QueenlyEng/QueenlyTryOn/QueenlyTryOn/QueenlyTryOn.docc/QueenlyTryOn.md

 ### Swift Package Manager Integration

-1. In Xcode, select File > Add Packages… and enter https://github.com/QueenlyEng/[LINK TO ADD] as the repository URL.* *Link coming soon!
+1. In Xcode, select File > Add Packages… and enter https://github.com/QueenlyEng/QueenlyTryOn as the repository URL.* *Link coming soon!

 2. Select the latest version number from our releases page.